Generalized Calabi correspondence and complete spacelike surfaces: Introduction

-Cheng and Yau \cite{CY76} extended Calabi's Theorem to higher dimension by proving that the only complete maximal hypersurface in Lorentz-Minkowski space ${\mathbb{L}}^{n+1 \geq 3}$ are the spacelike hyperplanes.
-Nonetheless, Bombieri, De Giorgi and Giusti \cite{BGG69} disproved the Riemannian analog by finding entire non-planar minimal hypersurfaces in the Euclidean space ${\mathbb{E}}^{n+1 \geq 9}$.
+Cheng and Yau \cite{CY76} extended Calabi's result to higher dimensions by proving that the only complete maximal hypersurfaces in Lorentz--Minkowski space ${\mathbb{L}}^{n+1}$ with $n+1 \geq 3$ are the spacelike hyperplanes.
+Nonetheless, Bombieri, De Giorgi and Giusti \cite{BGG69} disproved the Riemannian analogue by showing the existence of entire non-planar minimal hypersurfaces in the Euclidean space ${\mathbb{E}}^{n+1}$ with $n+1 \geq 9$.

-During the last few decades, special attention has been given to the existence, uniqueness, and non-existence of constant mean curvature surfaces in more general ambient spaces.
-Here, we sketch some of known results. \begin{itemize} \item Fern\'{a}ndez and Mira \cite[Theorem 3.1]{FM07} constructed a large family of complete maximal surfaces in the static \textit{Robertson-Walker} (RW) space $\mathbb H^2\times \mathbb{R}$ endowed with the Lorentzian product metric ${\langle \, , \, \rangle}_{\mathbb{H}^2}-dz^{2}$.
-They are entire graphs over the hyperbolic base ${\mathbb H}^2$, and so they induce foliations of the ambient space.
-On the other hand, Albujer \cite[Examples 3.1 and 3.3]{Alb08} proved that $\mathbb H^2\times \mathbb{R}$ also admits non-complete entire maximal graphs.